mimiMonads/vixeny/ReadMe.md

-- **"paramsStartsWith"**: by default, a parameter is defined by ":" next to a "/", changing this value, will take the first character and check if it's follow by "/" to star a new parameter.
+- **"paramsStartsWith"**: by default, a parameter is defined by ":" next to a "/", changing this value, will take the first character and check if it's follow by "/" to start a new parameter.

 - **"notFound"**: changes the default NOT_FOUND.